 There are many reasons you might want to give your home a makeover to increase its overall value.
 For instance, maybe you are looking to sell your current home or one of your rental properties, or maybe you just want to increase the rent a little.

-Whatever your reason, there are several different ways you can increase the value of a home, from giving the bathroom a makeover to changing the floor plan, but make sure to do your homework in advance – after all, you don’t want to end up losing money, right?
+Whatever your reason, there are several different ways you can increase the value of a home, from bathroom renovation to changing the floor plan, but make sure to do your homework in advance – after all, you don’t want to end up losing money, right?
 Check out the real estate market to determine what the current and future home trends are for the area the home is in.
 Also, take into account the house’s age and overall condition (you know, things that you might not be able to really improve without taking a bulldozer to it) before you do anything major.
 You wouldn’t want to pour a lot of money into the redesign, with the intent on increasing the value, only to find out too late that there is a max value for the home’s age and style.

 So, whether you’re simply seeking some advice for new landlords looking to pull in extra rent or you’re considering some serious improvements, here are some tips (ranging from basic to complicated) that will help you to increase your home’s value.